bmsousa91/RippleDetector/README.md

 ## Ripple detection algorithm
 The ripple detection algorithm works in two steps:
 - Calibration: this is the initial stage when the threshold for ripple detection is calculated.
 The calibration period corresponds to the first 20 seconds of recording.
-During this period, the incoming filtered data in the ripple frequency band is divided into blocks of N samples, where N is the "RMS Samples" value set in the plugin's GUI.
+During this period, the incoming filtered data in the ripple frequency band is divided into blocks of N samples, where N is the "RMS Samp." value set in the plugin's GUI.
 The RMS value is calculated for each block, so we have a total of (20 * sampleRate / N) RMS points.
-The RMS mean and standard deviation (standardDeviation) for the whole calibration period are calculated and we have the final amplitude threshold (amplitudeThreshold) specified in terms of standard deviations above the mean:
+The RMS mean (RMS_mean) and standard deviation (RMS_standardDeviation) for the whole calibration period are calculated and we have the final amplitude threshold (amplitudeThreshold) specified in terms of standard deviations above the mean:

-      amplitudeThreshold = RMS_mean + "SDS" * RMS_standardDeviation
+      amplitudeThreshold = RMS_mean + "SD" * RMS_standardDeviation

-   where "SDS" is the number of standard deviations above the mean.
+   where "SD" is the number of standard deviations above the mean.
 This parameter can be set in the plugin's GUI.

 - Detection: this is when ripples are identified online.
 The RMS value of each block is calculated and tested against the amplitude threshold.
 If this value is kept above the amplitude threshold for the time window defined by the parameter "Time Threshold", ripple events are generated.
 After an event is raised, the detection of new ripple events is blocked for "Refractory Time" milliseconds.
 This parameter can be also adjusted in the plugin's GUI.